 When we think about wedding planning we picture forming closer relationships with our loved ones, swooning over wedding details with our besties and all round just having a great time!
-For some that absolutely happens but unfortunately weddings can also bring out the worst in some people.
+For some that absolutely happens but unfortunately weddings can also bring out the worst in people.
 I've heard stories of overbearing mother in laws, controlling fathers and bridesmaids pulling out of the wedding.
-Relationships are put to the test and true colours really do shine.
+Relationships are put to the test and true colours really do show themselves.
 We don't want these situations to put a dampener on the awesome experience of planning and especially the amazing wedding day itself so here is our plan for dealing with those negative or unsupportive family or friends...

 You will NEVER please everyone